urfdvw/title_timer/README.md

 ![](2021-01-08-17-04-12.png)

-Turn on browser notifications to receive end infomation.
+Turn on browser notifications to receive end information.

 ![](2021-01-08-17-03-20.png)

 # TODOs
 - Nicer look

+# Known issues
+- Web seems to be freezing after a session, and click on notification cannot start a break.